cds-snc/gcds-docs/src/en/css-shortcuts/box-sizing.md

 ### Border<br/>`box-border`

-{% shortcutPreview "container-xs p-600 b-lg b-default bg-light mb-0" %}
+{% shortcutPreview "container-xs p-600 b-lg b-default bg-light" %}

 <p class="box-border">
   The size of this element includes the content, border, and padding.